 Substitute for Brown Sugar in Cookies

-If you have asked before if you can substitute white sugar for brown sugar in cookies, you are not alone.
-Fortunately, the answer is yes and they turn out just as tasty.
 You can replace brown sugar in a recipe and use only white sugar when making these chocolate chip cookies.
-To substitute brown sugar with granulated white sugar, do so in a 1:1 ratio.
+The easiest brown sugar substitute is simply granulated white sugar.
+Use a 1:1 ratio replacement.

 Ingredients for Chocolate Chip Cookies